cjvanlissa/worcs/inst/rstudio/templates/project/resources/README.md

 ## Where do I start?

-You can load this project in Rstudio by opening the file called
+You can load this project in RStudio by opening the file called

 ## Project structure